Install on AWS using CloudFormation

 EFSDNS

-is also an optional parameter of the EFS Storage that contains template or message overrides or plugins.
-You can find instructions on how to use that in the readme of the GitHub repository.
+is also an optional parameter of the EFS Storage that can be used to store files, such as login customizations or plugins.
+This enables these resources to be shared across all runtime nodes.
+You can find further instructions on EFS configuration in the README of the GitHub repository.

 When CloudWatchNamespace